 - 4.1 Paternity leave is available to fathers of newborn children.
 Fathers are entitled to two weeks' paid paternity leave.
-This is in addition to the current right of 18 weeks' parental leave.
+This is in addition to the current right of 13 weeks' parental leave.
 Eligible employees can choose to take a single block of either one week or two week's ordinary paternity leave (OPL).
 They cannot take it as odd days or as two separate weeks. - 4.2 Paternity leave is available to an employee who has continuous service with the Authority of at least 26 weeks by the 15th week before the Expected Week of Confinement (EWC). - 4.3 Paternity leave will only be granted on the production of a MAT B1 certificate (or copy) or a letter from your partner's midwife confirming the due date.
-Paternity should be applied for, provisionally, as early as possible and not normally later than eight weeks before the EWC. - 4.4 The leave must be taken within a period of 56 days, beginning with the date on which the child is born. - 4.5 For babies born on or after 5th April 2015 there is the option for parents to take advantage of Shared Parental Leave.
-This is a new entitlement which is designed to allow parents to take leave flexibly in the first year of a child's life.
-It applies to children expected to be born on or after 5th April, 2015.
+Paternity should be applied for, provisionally, as early as possible and not normally later than eight weeks before the EWC. - 4.4 The leave must be taken within a period of 56 days, beginning with the date on which the child is born.